CHICKENGUD/Bruce4.1/README.md

 Challenges and lessons learned.

 Some clear challenges is debugging stuff, time management; this stuff clearly takes time to do, especially when you hit a block and just need a time out.

 While these are challenges, they're good learning points to keep in mind for the future.
+0ther learning points:
-Other learning points is for bigger projects like this, why it's important to have an outline IE wireframe/moodboard/pseudo code, so you have a "roadmap" to get stuff done more efficiently and more clearly.
-Other learning points would be having a "checkpoint" of sorts whenever I feel like I'm at a "good point" to stop IE: backups, or closing vscode so I can crtl+z back.
+-is for bigger projects like this, why it's important to have an outline IE wireframe/moodboard/pseudo code, so you have a "roadmap" to get stuff done more efficiently and more clearly.
+-Having a "checkpoint" of sorts whenever I feel like I'm at a "good point" to stop IE: backups, or closing vscode so I can crtl+z back.
-Design wise, make interactables/ website functionalities N O T I C E A B L E, whether it be making it thicc or flashy, but try not to take away too much from other stuff.
+-Design wise, make interactables/ website functionalities N O T I C E A B L E, whether it be making it thicc or flashy, but try not to take away too much from other stuff.